papis/papis/doc/source/git.rst

 When editing a document's info file:

-1. Edit the file and then take a look at the ``diff``
+1. Edit the file and then take a look at the ``diff``:

     .. code:: sh

         papis git diff

-2. Add the changes to the staging area
+2. Add the changes to the staging area:

     .. code:: sh

         papis git add --all

-3. Commit the changes
+3. Commit the changes:

     .. code:: sh